khushveer007/tdm/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull RequestMsg.

 ### Development Setup
 1. Clone the repository